🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 with mlflow.start_run(run_name="rf_autolog_example"):

-# train model (parameters and metrics are automatically logged)
+# Train the model (parameters and metrics are logged automatically)

 model = RandomForestClassifier(